SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 ## categorical.ipynb
 Plots the mean daily milk yield for a number of temperature and THI-ranges

+## simpRegs.ipynb
+Generates regression plots and calculates slopes for a number of weather parameters

 ## fftXcorrs.ipynb
 1. Does some basic imputation of the milking data
 2. separates the high and low frequency components of the milk yield